 The Praxair design relies on an enclosure of welded stainless steel manufactured to meet updated USDA sanitation guidelines, with the ability to retrofit into an existing line.
 An automatic temperature monitor and controller take the guesswork out of your line processing and frees up staff time.
 Combine this with high production throughput and the end result is lower operating costs.

-Perfect for poultry, beef, pork or seafood as well as processed foods and produce, the Cryo-Saver Tunnel Freezer transfers heat quickly and efficiently.
+Perfect for poultry, beef, pork or seafood as well as processed foods and produce, the tunnel treezer transfers heat quickly and efficiently.
 This helps retain moisture in the product to maintain the integrity of more fragile proteins like scallops or chicken tenders.

 A cryogenic system also offers operators greater control than their mechanical counterparts.
 With the ability to turn the ColdFront cryosaver tunnel freezer on or off according to production demand, batch operations, toll production, or seasonal seafood processors are able to adapt processing changes without paying for idle cooling between production runs.